subvisual/guides/style/README.md

 * Indent continued lines two spaces.
 * Indent private methods equal to public methods.
 * Use 2 space indentation (no tabs).
-* Use an empty line between methods.
+* Use an empty line between methods and other changes of concept (validations, filters, ...).
 * Use spaces around operators, after commas, after colons and semicolons, around `{` and before `}`.